 Before I became a trauma therapist here in Cincinnati, I earned a Master’s of Social Work degree from the University of Cincinnati in 2006 and I am independently licensed.
 I graduated with a focus in clinical social work, specializing in mental heath.

 After grad school, I worked at the University of Cincinnati with a very broad practice.
-This provided a wide range of experience, but in 2007 I realized I wanted to specialize in trauma work and joined the Cincinnati Veteran’s Administration Medical Center treating PTSD in the Trauma Recovery Center.
-I am strongly committed to serving veterans and active-duty military, which allows me to give back those who served.
+This provided a wide range of experience, but in 2007 I realized I wanted to specialize in trauma work and joined the Cincinnati Veteran’s Administration Medical Center (VAMC) treating PTSD in the Trauma Recovery Center.
+It was here I had the opportunity to train under and work with many of the brightest in the trauma world.